lesaint/lesaint.github.io/content/from_jekyll/tips/2014-01-20-cloning_a_local_repository_from_a_remote_machine.md

 And that's it !

->Please note :
+!!! note

->
-> * you might be prompted to enter a password to connect over ssh (unless you have a ssh-agent with a loaded key for machine@work)
+    * you might be prompted to enter a password to connect over ssh (unless you have a ssh-agent with a loaded key for machine@work)
-> * you can specify the path where to clone the repository by adding a third argument like any other clone command
+    * you can specify the path where to clone the repository by adding a third argument like any other clone command
->    - `git clone lesaint@lesaint.work.com:~/DEV/myclone/ local_clone_name`
+        - `git clone lesaint@lesaint.work.com:~/DEV/myclone/ local_clone_name`
-> * I used the "scp style" syntaxe of the `git clone` argument
+    * I used the "scp style" syntaxe of the `git clone` argument
->   - the ssh style syntax would be `ssh://lesaint@lesaint.work.com/~/DEV/myclone/`
+        - the ssh style syntax would be `ssh://lesaint@lesaint.work.com/~/DEV/myclone/`

 # Changing remote from machine to the true remote